tassiviktor/s4/README.md

 Introduction
 ------------
-S4 is a small (~5k minified uncompressed) jQuery alternative for small projects.
+S4 is a small (~6k minified uncompressed) jQuery alternative for small projects.
 My primary goals were simple implementation and keep  the size small.
+Target platform is the all modern browsers (and Ie9+).

+Partial support for Ie8+ is added by polyfills (ie8fixes.js).

-Syntax is more or less jQuery 1.x compatible.
+S4 syntax is more or less jQuery 1.x compatible.

 Available methods
 ------------